-The second weekend of the Oxford Citizens Assembly on Climate Change will be taking place on Saturday 19 and Sunday 20 October 2019.
+The Oxford Citizens Assembly on Climate Change took place on the weekends of Saturday 28 September and Sunday 29 September, and Saturday 19 and Sunday 20 October 2019.

 The 2018 Intergovernmental Panel on Climate Change (IPCC) report warned that the current global target of 80% cut in carbon emissions by 2050 is not enough to avert catastrophic temperature change.
 It said it’s essential that global temperature change is limited to 1.5 degrees Celsius and that rapid, far-reaching and unprecedented changes in all aspects of society are required to ensure this.

-Oxford will be the first UK city to hold a citizens assembly on climate change to help address the issue of climate change, and consider the measures that should be taken in Oxford.
+Oxford was be the first UK city to hold a citizens assembly on climate change to help address the issue of climate change, and consider the measures that should be taken in Oxford.

 What is a Citizens Assembly?

 A citizens assembly is a group of people who are brought together to discuss an issue or issues, and reach a conclusion about what they think should happen.
 The people who take part are chosen so they reflect the wider population – in terms of demographics (e.g. age, gender, ethnicity, social class) and sometimes relevant attitudes (e.g. preferences for a small or large state).

 Citizens assemblies give members of the public the time and opportunity to learn about and discuss a topic, before reaching conclusions.
 Assembly Members are asked to make trade-offs and arrive at workable recommendations.

 What was the Oxford Citizens Assembly on Climate Change?

 The Oxford Citizens Assembly on Climate Change involved a randomly-selected representative sample of 50 Oxford residents who learned about climate change and explored different options to cut carbon emissions through a combination of presentations from experts and facilitated workshops.
 Oxford was the first city in the UK to deliver a citizens assembly on the topic of climate change.